Keeping Active During Lockdown

 My second tip would be to seek out classes online.
 At university, I’m part of the Bollywood Dance Society and one of the hardest things I had to adjust to was no longer spending most of my evenings dancing – the main way I exercise.

 But I followed a few dance accounts, which quickly started advertising classes they were live streaming.
 So, if you’re looking for something new or a way to continue how you normally exercise, I’d recommend trying a workout by the @bouncebhangra who combine cardio and a form of Punjabi dance.
-They go live every weekday at 7pm.
 It’s great fun and perfect for beginners!